- Nuclear & Particle Physics

 What coverages can I change if I have a Qualifying Event?

-For the Medical and/or Dental Plans, you may be eligible to add or delete dependents, or add or drop coverage.
+For the Medical, Dental, and/or Vision Plans, you may be eligible to add or delete dependents, or add or drop coverage.
 For the Reimbursement Accounts, you may be eligible to make changes to your contributions for the remainder of the calendar year.
 The change(s) in coverage that you request must relate to the change that affects eligibility for coverage.

 How do I change my coverage(s)?

 You have 31 days from the date of a Qualifying Event to make changes to your medical, dental, and or vision care coverages for all items indicated above except (a)(3), (a)(4), and (e).
 You have 60 days from the date of a Qualifying Event to make changes to your medical, dental, and/or vision care coverages for items (a)(3), (a)(4), (e), and for changes related to CHIPRA.
 The change requested must relate to the change that affects eligibility for medical, dental and/or vision care coverages.

 Changes are made by logging onto Workday and complete a life event by changing your benefits.
 Supporting documentation as proof of the Qualifying Event, must be uploaded on Workday at the time the change is requested.
 Your premiums will then be changed for the remainder of the calendar year once the change has been reviewed and approved.